ref-finance/ref-sdk/README.md

 ## Swap Widget

-A QuickStart Ref Swap component.
+A QuickStart of Ref Swap component.

 ### Props